Find Trade Colleges

 Construction Engineering Tech majors at Texas State take out an average of $21,111 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $296.

-Read full report on Construction Engineering Technology at Oklahoma State University - Main Campus
+Read full report on Construction Engineering Technology at Texas State University

-Sam Houston State University came in at #6 in this year’s edition of the Best Construction Engineering Bachelor’s Degree Trade Schools in the Southwest Region ranking.
-Located in the town of Huntsville, SHSU is a public college with a fairly large student population.
+Sam Houston State University ranked #6 on this year’s Best Construction Engineering Bachelor’s Degree Trade Schools in the Southwest Region list.
+Located in the distant town of Huntsville, SHSU is a public school with a fairly large student population.

 While working on their Bachelor's Degree, construction engineering tech majors at SHSU accumulate an average of around $20,277 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $229.